CleanPatrick: A Benchmark for Image Data Cleaning: Abstract

 \section{Abstract}

-Robust machine learning depends on clean data, yet current image data cleaning benchmarks rely on synthetic noise or narrow human studies, limiting comparison and real-world relevance.
+\looseness=-1 Robust machine learning depends on clean data, yet current image data cleaning benchmarks rely on synthetic noise or narrow human studies, limiting comparison and real-world relevance.
 We introduce CleanPatrick, the first large-scale benchmark for data cleaning in the image domain, built upon the publicly available Fitzpatrick17k dermatology dataset.
-We collect 496,377 binary annotations from 933 medical crowd workers, identify off-topic samples (4\%), near-duplicates (21\%), and label errors (22\%), and employ an aggregation model inspired by item-response theory followed by expert review to derive high-quality ground truth.
-CleanPatrick formalizes issue detection as a ranking task and adopts typical ranking metrics mirroring real audit workflows.
-Benchmarking classical anomaly detectors, perceptual hashing, SSIM, Confident Learning, NoiseRank, and SelfClean, we find that, on CleanPatrick, self-supervised representations excel at near-duplicate detection, classical methods achieve competitive off-topic detection under constrained review budgets, and label-error detection remains an open challenge for fine-grained medical classification.
-By releasing both the dataset and the evaluation framework, CleanPatrick enables a systematic comparison of image-cleaning strategies and paves the way for more reliable data-centric artificial intelligence.
+We collect 496,377 binary annotations from 933 medical crowd workers, identify off-topic samples (4\%), near-duplicates (21\%), and label errors (32\%), and employ an aggregation model inspired by item-response theory followed by expert review to derive high-quality ground truth.
+CleanPatrick formalizes issue detection as a ranking task and employs standard ranking metrics that mirror real audit workflows.
+We benchmark classical anomaly detectors, perceptual hashing, SSIM, Confident Learning, NoiseRank, FINE, BHN, and SelfClean.
+On CleanPatrick, self-supervised representations excel at near-duplicate detection, classical methods achieve competitive off-topic detection under constrained review budgets, and detecting implausible labels under conservative human judgment remains challenging for fine-grained medical classification.
+By releasing both the dataset and the evaluation framework, CleanPatrick enables a systematic comparison of image-cleaning strategies.